akaliutau/spark-recipes/docs/README.md

 *  The execution takes place on the workers.
 *  Sparks handles the distribution of your application JAR in cluster mode, to each worker node.
 *  MapReduce is a common method to work on big data in distributed systems.
 On of its implementation is Hadoop, the Spark is the second one.
-*  Continuous integration and continuous delivery (CICD) is an agile methodology that encourages frequent integration and delivery.
+*  Continuous integration and continuous delivery (CICD) is an agile methodology that encourages frequent integration and delivery.
 *  Lambda functions, introduced in Java 8, allow you to have functions outside the scope of a class.
-*  An uber JAR contains all the classes (including the dependencies) of an application in a single file.
+*  An uber JAR contains all the classes (including the dependencies) of an application in a single file.
 *  Maven can build an uber JAR automatically.
 *  Maven can deploy your source code at the same time it deploys your JAR file.
 *  Spark’s map and reduce operations can use classes or lambda functions.
 *  Spark provides a web interface to analyze the execution of jobs and applications.
 *  Interactive mode allows you to type Scala, Python, or R commands directly in a shell.
-Interaction can also be achieved with the help of notebooks such as Jupyter or Zeppelin.
+Interaction can also be achieved with the help of notebooks such as Jupyter or Zeppelin.

 Ingestion
 ==========

 Spark allows to ingest data from files.
 Alone with well-known file formats the specialized ones are supported such as:

-[Apache Avro](https://github.com/databricks/spark-avro) - was designed for remote procedure calls (RPCs) in a similar way as Protocol Buffers (Protobuf), a popular method for transferring serializable data developed and open sourced by Google; learn more at https://developers.google.com/protocol-buffers/.
+[Apache Avro](https://github.com/databricks/spark-avro) - was designed for remote procedure calls (RPCs) in a similar way as Protocol Buffers (Protobuf), a popular method for transferring serializable data developed and open sourced by Google; learn more at https://developers.google.com/protocol-buffers/.

 [Apache Optimized Row Columnar (ORC)](https://orc.apache.org/) - a columnar file format